arunoda/meteor-up-legacy/README.md

       "username": "root",
       "password": "password",
       // or pem file (ssh based authentication)
-      // WARNING: Keys protected by a passphrase are not supported
       //"pem": "~/.ssh/id_rsa",
       // Also, for non-standard ssh port use this
       //"sshOptions": { "port" : 49154 },